-In parallel with the US sanctions, the EU imposed sanctions on 21 individuals from Russia and Crimea, 4 which were subsequently extended to another 12 individuals.
+In parallel with the US sanctions, the EU has imposed sanctions on 48 individuals from Russia and Crimea.
 These sanctions include an asset freeze, as well as an entry and transit ban.
-6 There are a few matches between the names featured on the US sanctions list and on the EU sanctions list, but the EU sanctions are so far relatively narrow; the main difference compared to US sanctions is that the EU has not yet designated any entities and the 33 currently designated persons mostly consist of politicians and military officers.
+The EU has further imposed a separate asset freeze on 22 individuals in relation to alleged misappropriation of Ukrainian state funds and human rights violations in Ukraine.
+There are a few matches between the names featured on the US sanctions list and on the EU sanctions lists, but the EU sanctions are so far relatively narrow; the main difference compared to US sanctions is that the EU has not yet designated any entities and the currently designated persons mostly consist of politicians and military officers.

-As a result of the asset freeze, all funds and economic resources belonging to, or controlled by, the 33 EU-designated persons must be frozen.
+As a result of the asset freeze, all funds and economic resources belonging to, or controlled by, these EU-designated persons must be frozen.
 Furthermore, no funds or economic resources may be made available - either directly or indirectly - to or for the benefit of these persons.
-This means, for example, that funds or economic resources cannot be made available through persons or entities owned or controlled by designated parties.8 In other words, if there is EU jurisdiction, one cannot as a general rule do business with these individuals, or legal persons, entities or bodies associated with them.
+This means, for example, that funds or economic resources cannot be made available through persons or entities owned or controlled by designated parties.
+In other words, if there is EU jurisdiction, one cannot as a general rule do business with these individuals, or legal persons, entities or bodies associated with them.